 In order for two people to be successful co-parents, they need to prioritize the children's needs above their own.
 It's not about the needs of the adults anymore -the kids need to come first.
 Successful co-parents understand this.
 Before they speak or act or make decisions, they ask themselves, "Does this serve the kids?" and if the answer is no, they make a different choice.

 Q: What kind of advantages can come from choosing someone as your co-parent before you choose your partner?

 A: I think one of the most important things a person can do is evaluate their significant other as a potential co-parent before they make a long term commitment – and ideally before they have children together.
 You need to make sure you have the same parenting philosophies.
 What kind of child do you hope to raise?
 What are the most important values you'd like your child to have?
 When my wife and I were about to get engaged, we spoke about what kind of student we expected any future children to be.
 I told her I was 100% fine with C's from my kids - for me, it was more important that they were happy, well-rounded and good people.
 My wife thought it was crazy not to expect A's and B's from a kid, so we negotiated until we found a compromise.

 Q: What is your advice for navigating dating while you still have a relationship with your ex?

 A: Don't talk about your ex to the person you're dating – or vice versa.
 Neither of them needs to know about the other until or unless the new relationship looks like it's becoming permanent.
 Use your friends to vent.

 Q: What guidelines should people follow when introducing new boyfriends/girlfriends to their children/co-parents?

 A: Your kids don't need to meet every person you date.
 It's hard for them to attach and then lose someone special in their lives.
 So unless you're ready to get remarried, move in together, or whatever your equivalent of that is, don't introduce your partners to your kids.

-Keeping Up With the Kardashians returns 13 March 2017, only on E!
+Keeping Up With the Kardashians brand new Mondays 9:30PM, only on E!